Undergraduate Course: Antibiotic Crisis (BIME10035)

 On completion of this course, the student will be able to:

-- Develop an in-depth understanding of the principles to established and emerging mechanisms of antimicrobial resistance to antibiotics and the drivers of its development.
+- Develop an in-depth understanding of the basic principles of microbial resistance to antibiotics and the drivers of its development both in the clinical and non-clinical contexts.

-- Demonstrate an understanding of the social aspects of AMR and its impact on social attitudes.
+- Demonstrate an understanding of social aspect of antimicrobial resistance.

-- Demonstrate the ability to discuss and present relevant topics on antimicrobial resistance with peers, staff and the public.
+- Demonstrate the ability to discuss and present relevant topics with peers and staff.

 Other sources will be recommended by individual lecturers.